-Introduction of new Bitcoins happens when Bitcoin miners mine a valid Bitcoin block successfully thereby earning the block reward in new Bitcoins.
-This process is sometimes also referred to lottery because this process of winning new coins happens based on guesses which the miners make.
+The introduction of new Bitcoins happens when Bitcoin miners mine a valid Bitcoin block successfully thereby earning the block reward in new Bitcoins.
+This process is sometimes also referred to the lottery because this process of winning new coins happens based on guesses which the miners make.

 However, these are not simple, random guesses.
 Instead, they are highly educated and constrained guesses which requires a lot of energy.

-For each guess to be even tested, a certain amount of energy needs to spent, in which usually most guesses fail, wasting a lot of energy from the miner’s pocket.
+For each guess to be even tested, a certain amount of energy needs to spend, in which usually most guesses fail, wasting a lot of energy from the miner’s pocket.

 Irrespective of that, every 10 minutes a miner in the world succeeds in guessing it right after a lot of energy spending and is thus allowed to add the block onto the blockchain and receives the lottery amount which is the block reward.